-If you’re not already familiar with Bullet Journaling, I recommend you check out our post on Bullet Journal Ideas < there.
+If you’re not already familiar with Bullet Journaling, I recommend you check out my post on Bullet Journal Ideas < there.

 BUJO is a goal tracker tool that you can use to physically stay on top of your goals.
 At its most basic level, it requires you to keep track of your goals by using a notebook to write and record your various goal setting aspects.

 It’s a great method to use if you are artistic and/or like to keep track of things by hand.

 For notebooks, I recommend Moleskine.
 Preferably with squared-grid pages as opposed to blank or lined.
 I find that the squared-grid style allows me to be more creative while still giving me structure.
 I’ve used Moleskine for a long time and have always found them to be durable, well-designed, and exactly what I need.

 Additionally, if you plan on Bullet Journaling, you need to have a great writing utensil as well.
 For that, I recommend Zebra pens.

 It’s funny how a pen can make such a difference.
 But, I’ve used a lot of pens and can honestly say that it does.